Our first exam will take place during class on Thursday, 9/30/21.

 The exam will consist of two parts:

-- Part 2 will consist of a short one-on-one meeting with your professor – we will go over parts of your written exam together, and I will ask you questions or have you explain some of the problems.
-You will need to sign up for a timeslot for your one-on-one meeting!
-A sign-up link will follow.
+- Part 2 will consist of a short one-on-one meeting with your professor on Friday or Saturday (following the exam) – we will go over parts of your written exam together, and I will ask you questions or have you explain some of the problems.
+Click here to schedule your one-on-one meeting – PLEASE CHOOSE A TIME ON FRIDAY OR SATURDAY!

 Here are some common concerns about giving exams in a distance-learning environment: